angryziber/rawfs/README.md

 Limitations
 -----------

-* Filesystem is read-only, thus only for browsing
+* Filesystem is mostly read-only, with a few exceptions: delete, rename, move, mkdir, symlink.
+All other write operations will fail.
 * Tested only with Canon CR2 files (Nikon NEF, Pentax PEF, etc need some fixes)

 Download